HL7/VhDir/pages/_includes/careTeam-alias-summary.md

 #### Complete Summary of the Mandatory Requirements

-Requires a text value indicating the name of the alias.
+This extension is optional.
+If used, it SHALL include a text value indicating the name of the alias.